 Arteries bring oxygenated blood from the heart to the rest of the body.
 Veins, on the other hand, return deoxygenated blood to the heart.
 There are many major veins and arteries within the body.
 Several major arteries and veins include:

 - The pulmonary artery transports blood with low levels of oxygen and high levels of carbon dioxide to the lungs.
 No other artery carries oxygen-poor blood

 - The aorta is the largest artery which is connected to the heart’s left ventricle in a network of smaller arteries that run throughout the body

 - The hepatic vein which carries blood away from the liver

-- The carotid Artery which supplies blood to the face, head, and brain
+- The Carotid Artery supplies blood to the face, head, and brain

 - The vena cava includes two main veins

-- The inferior vena which carries blood from the lower body to the heart
+- The inferior vena carries blood from the lower body to the heart